Spring Pond Start-Up – Zamzows store

 Make a water change

 You should make a 15% to 25% pond water change over several consecutive days to eliminate the dissolved organics built up over the winter.
-Also, remove dead leaves and debris that have accumulated in the bottom of the pond.
+Also, remove dead leaves and debris that have accumulated at the bottom of the pond.

 Condition your tap water